Cold Pressed White Sesame Oil (Wood Pressed Chekku Til Oil) 500 mlRegular price Rs. 449.00 Sale price Rs. 359.00

 Sesame Oil in Ayurveda

-Sesame oil is the oldest oil known to the mankind and out of all the varieties of oil it is the best oil for improving strength and imparting oiliness to the body.
+Sesame oil is the oldest oil known to the mankind and out of all varieties of oil, this is the best one for improving strength and moisturising the body.
 Due to the warming, calming and nourishing nature of the oil, it best helps in balancing the Vata.
-Due to all these benefits, sesame oil has always been an essential part of lifestyle for many, it is not only popular in India but in many other Asian and Western countries as well.
+Due to all these benefits, sesame oil has always been an essential part of lifestyle for many.
+It is not only popular in India but in many other Asian and Western countries as well.

 Sesame oil is used as the base for over 90% of the Ayurvedic oil treatments since sesame is a storehouse of many nutrients.
 It is known to be easily absorbed and enter the skin deeply.
 This oil is a rich source of many nutrients like zinc copper iron calcium magnesium and Vitamin E & B-6.
 All these nutrients are essential for our body and help with protection, nourishment and detoxification of damaged skin and hair.